walles/riff/README.md

 You can do `git diff | riff` and get reasonable output.

 # TODO before first release
+* Make the Refiner not highlight anything if there are "too many" differences between the sections.
+The point here is that we want to highlight changes, but if it's a *replacement* rather than a change then we don't want to highlight it.
 * Refine "ax"->"bx\nc" properly
 * Refine added line endings properly
 * Refine removed line endings properly